dev-xiligroup/xili-language-plugin/xili-language/readme.txt

 == Changelog ==

+= version 2.21.0 (2015-09-28) =
+* widget xili-language list now has 3 styles (list, with images/flags, both images+texts) - generates css only if widget(s) active and visible
+* more deep tests to recover Polylang previous install with xili-tidy-tags (1.11.2) and xili-dictionary (2.12.2+) (see https://github.com/dev-xiligroup/) - the process is semi-automatic and needs a special preparation (backup, activation,...)
+Soon docs...
+Ask in support form.
 = version 2.20.3 (2015-09-17) =
-* new option to add widget form, visibility rules according current language.
+* new option to add in widgets form, visibility rules according current language.

 > this new option is not set by default because in some multilingual themes, the visibility according language is set at the sidebar level (and not at each widget level).